SUMMER FILM SCHOOL - Over Six Weeks

-Over the course of six weeks each student will aim to complete a short documentary film of 5 to 10 minutes.
-With the proliferation of cheap broadcast quality cameras, editing software and powerful computers, self-shooting directors are in increasing demand.
-As a trained self-shooter you are not only able to make your own films, but you are also employable as a freelance filmmaker.
+Over the course of six weeks you will aim to complete a short documentary film of 5 to 10 minutes.
 The course is suitable for beginners who have had no formal filmmaking training, however it would also be beneficial for those wishing to expand their skills into the self-shooting mode or those who wish to brush up on their filmmaking skills.

 In the first three weeks we will focus on building the technical and analytical skills needed to complete a documentary film project.
 Through a variety of a practical exercises you will learn to produce, direct, shoot and edit.
 These are the four core skills you need to master to become a successful self-shooting director.
 In addition we will have an in depth look at the art of filmmaking and you’ll have the chance to learn from some of the best in the field through several guest lectures.

-After an intensive three weeks course, students will then have three weeks to complete their final project.
-During this period they will have access to the equipment and edit suites available at Open City Documentary Film School.
-There will be access to support in the forms on one-on-one tutorial during this period.
-On the last day there will be a final screening where students can share their work.
+After an intensive three week course you will then have three weeks to complete your final seven minute film.
+During this period you will have access to the equipment and edit suites available at Open City Documentary School at UCL.
+Your required commitment following the core course teaching is two one-on-one meetings in weeks four and five with the course tutors to support the making of your film.
+In the last week of your course you wil screen your rough cut on one day and then on the last day there will be a final screening where students can share their work on the big screen.

 Please note that you will be required to bring two external hard-drives with you on the course.